-A breast lift, or mastopexy, is used to treat ptotic breasts.
+A breast lift, or mastopexy, is used to treat ptotic or sagging breasts.
 This condition is characterized by breasts that have lost their tone and have begun to droop.
 Most commonly occurring after pregnancy and nursing, ptotic breasts can also be the result of extreme weight gain or loss due to dieting, illness or bariatric surgery.

 When a woman’s breasts are hanging low, sometimes a breast lift alone is an effective solution.
 That said, this procedure is only effective in raising the breasts up—it will not create or replace lost tone.
 In many cases, it is helpful to also insert a small implant to provide more firmness and cleavage.

 Dr. Rodgers is committed to helping every patient achieve their desired results by offering breast lifts in Denver, Colorado.
 She does her due diligence to discuss all of your options in detail.
 Dr. Rodgers is careful to help patients select the right size implant as to not cause issues with nipple vascularity (blood supply) or other potential complications.
 Thanks to her exceptional experience and gentle approach, she can usually complete a breast lift and implant combination procedure in a single stage.